ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 - protecting people from preventable harm;
 - recognizing harm when it occurs;
-- responding without unnecessary punishment or humiliation;
+- responding without unnecessary humiliation;
 - preserving individual agency;
+- creating conditions for joy, beauty, rest, and play;
+- allowing experimentation and surprise;
 - learning from failure;
 - repairing damaged relationships and systems;
 - and changing when existing structures prove inadequate.

-**Ethics is not the assumption that nothing will go wrong.**
+Ethics is not the assumption that nothing will go wrong.

-**Ethics is the capacity to respond when something does.**
+Ethics is the capacity to respond when something does.

+But ethics is also more than harm prevention.

+A system that only prevents suffering may survive.

+A system worth living in must also make room for life.

 ---